$547,811Average Value$327Average Price per Sq Ft21Homes For Sale

 Audubon Park and community squares

-Just over 2 miles west is Audubon Park, among the largest parks in New Orleans.
-Sprinkled between its more than 150 old growth oak trees is a seemingly endless selection of ways to spend the day, including a zoo, golf club and peaceful gardens.
+About 2 miles west is Audubon Park, among the largest parks in New Orleans.
+Sprinkled among its more than 150 old-growth oak trees is a seemingly endless selection of ways to spend the day, including a zoo, a golf club and peaceful gardens.
 But the neighborhood's true community space is Burke Playground, which is often overrun with dogs and their owners playing in the green grass.
 Meanwhile, children gather there for basketball or playground games.
-There's also indoor options nearby, such as The Exchange Pickleball + Bar, or the Lyons Recreation Center, which is better suited for all ages.
+There are also indoor options nearby, such as The Exchange Pickleball + Bar, or the Lyons Recreation Center, which is better suited for all ages.

 The Newman Bandstand in Audubon Park serves a great place for a photo shoot.